hamza5999/Expense-Tracker/README.md

 - Made a dropdown menu button using the builtin UI element named DropDownButton
 - Add validations on these fields
 - Displayed error messages using the builtin UI element named showDialog and a widget named AlertDialog
+- Remove list item by swipping it using the Dismissible widget
+- Generated a unique key using the ValueKey()
+- Remove the expense item from the Expense list using remove() and pass the function in the onDismissed parameter of the Dismissible widget